11gscanlan/AdvancedGamesProgramming_MetroidPrime/README.md

 <img src="https://github.com/11gscanlan/AdvancedGamesProgramming_MetroidPrime/blob/FinalMajorProject/WriteupImages/MP_LockOnExample.png?raw=true" width="75%"/>

-<small>Figure x.
+<small>Figure 10.
 The lock-on mechanic demonstrated in Metroid Prime.
 The player is fighting multiple flying enemies that dart around the screen shooting at the player.
 The lock-on system allows the player to constantly look at a targeted enemy, to make it much easier to hit them. </small>

 My initial lock-on mechanic used a **Get all Actors with Tag** node that I used to find actors with the lock-on tag, then using a **For Each Loop** to find the closest actor that was also on-screen.
 However I quickly found that since it was collecting references for every actor that had the tag regardless of where they were in the level, the mechanic was quite performance heavy and would sometimes cause the game to stutter for a second when there was a large amount of enemies present in the level.

+### Old Lock-on System
 <iframe src="https://blueprintue.com/render/4_7s5gqu/" height= 512px width=100% scrolling="no" allowfullscreen></iframe>

-<small> Figure x.
-Event tick loop, keeps focusing on the locked actor so long as the actor is still relevant and the player hasn't released the keybind. </small>
+<small> Event tick loop, keeps focusing on the locked actor so long as the actor is still relevant and the player hasn't released the keybind. </small>

 When I redesigned the lock-on system, I decided to use a box raycast to find any enemies that the player is looking at.
 Though I faced an apparent issue that the raycast would keep getting blocked by the environment, so I created a new collision type called "Lock-On Target" that could only be detected by the raycast.

+With the custom collison type working correctly, now I wanted to make sure the lock-on prioritised the right targets.
+So I made the check perform two raycasts.
+The first raycast is a smaller sized check that checks in the direction the player is looking, and then if that doesn't find any actors, then it performs a second check that has a much wider range.
+That way, the lock-on prioritises enemies the player is looking at, and if not, then any enemies nearby to where the player is looking.

+### Find Lock-on Target
+<iframe src="https://blueprintue.com/render/9fh7on7f/" height= 512px width=100% scrolling="no" allowfullscreen></iframe>

+Once a lock-on target has been found, the game then loops the main body, which consists of making the player look at the targeted actor, along with constantly checking whether the loop should continue.
+It checks if the actor has been destroyed, if it's off-screen, or whether the player can no longer see the actor.
+If any of these become true, then the loop breaks and the lock-on stops.

+### Main Lock-on loop
+<iframe src="https://blueprintue.com/render/oh7zfutz/" height= 512px width=100% scrolling="no" allowfullscreen></iframe>
 <img src="https://github.com/11gscanlan/AdvancedGamesProgramming_MetroidPrime/blob/FinalMajorProject/WriteupImages/LockOn_Showcase.gif?raw=true" width="75%">

-<small>Figure x.
+<small>Figure 11.
 Demonstration of Lock-On mechanic in-game.
-Note the visual effects that appear on-screen to indicate that the check for a valid lock-on target was successful. </small>
+Visual effects appear on-screen to indicate that the check for a valid lock-on target was successful, and follow the player's position. </small>

 #### Spline Pipe System
 I created a pipe system that the player can move through while in Slimeball mode.
 The pipe system creates a spline mesh, and then sets the position and curvature of the mesh based on the location and tangent of an attached spline.
 This allows me to bend, curve, and add as many points as I wish to the pipe to make them flow nicely.